carlmontanari/nornsible/README.md

 # To Do

-- Add handling for "not" in host/group limit; i.e.: "-t !localhost" to run against all hosts *not* localhost.
+- Add handling for "not" in group limit; i.e.: "-t !somegroup" to run against all groups *not* somegroup.
+- Add wildcard "*" for host/group limit
+- Allow for filtering on hosts and groups -- I think basically should be easy... just need to filter groups first then do hosts... removing any skip hosts as needed, but just re-calling filter on the inventory object should sort this... would just need decent testing!
 - Add more examples for using nornsible inventory in different ways -- i.e. multiple inventory, dynamic inventory, hash_behavior settings, etc.
 - Add more detailed readme info on inventory stuff.
 - Add support for host/group vars in directories in the host/group vars parent directory...